 pay a 28.0% lower top tax rate

 Austria has a top tax rate of 55.0% as of 2016.
 In United States, the top tax rate is 39.6% as of 2016.

 be 13.5% more likely to live below the poverty line

 In Austria, 13.3% live below the poverty line as of 2018.
 In United States, however, that number is 15.1% as of 2010.

 In Austria, there are approximately 9.4 babies per 1,000 people as of 2022.
 In United States, there are 12.3 babies per 1,000 people as of 2022.

 be 3.8 times more likely to die during childbirth

 In Austria, approximately 5.0 women per 100,000 births die during labor as of 2017.
 In United States, 19.0 women do as of 2017.

-In Austria, approximately 3.3 children die before they reach the age of one as of 2020.
-In United States, on the other hand, 5.3 children do as of 2020.
+In Austria, approximately 3.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In United States, on the other hand, 5.2 children do as of 2022.